Ferry Rates 2020

 The beaches of Kalithea are known for their medicinal hot springs.
 Pine and palm trees line the sand and emerald water.

 Faliraki Beach is probably the most popular beach in Rhodes, with its 4km of fine golden sand.
-An extensive list of watersports are offered at this location, including; paragliding, jet skiing, water skiing, wind surging, bungee jumping and go-karting.
+An extensive list of watersports is offered at this location, including; paragliding, jet skiing, water skiing, windsurfing, bungee jumping and go-karting.
 The beach also has a water park.

-This area also offers a good night life, with many popular nightclubs and bars.
+This area also offers good nightlife, with many popular nightclubs and bars.

-Afandou; approx 20 kms sout-east from Rhodes Town
+Afandou; approx 20 km south-east from Rhodes Town

 The beaches of Afandou offer sand and pebbles, but have no facilities for rentals; therefore they are less crowded than other beaches.
 Ladiko Beach is also located in the area of Afandou, but closer to Rhodes.
 This beach is smaller and surrounded by hills.